 Sharples is a mixed school for students aged 11-16.
 Our focus is on academic standards and to provide a first-rate, all-round education for children of all abilities.
 We are proud to be the only Specialist Science College in Bolton.
-The school's ethos is friendly and caring, well disciplined, focused on the school's behaviour code of the 4C's - Community, Consideration, Co-operation and Common sense.
+The school's ethos is friendly and caring, well disciplined, focused on the Sharples Values which are; Community, Consideration, Cooperation and Common sense.